Ambergris Caye: Secret Beach

 The majority of Ambergris Caye is reserved for national park/wildlife preserve limiting the availability of real estate.
 To the north of San Pedro Town is the destination of Belize Secret Beach, one of the more popular beach destinations in Belize.
 The Belize Secret Beach destination on Ambergris Caye is often called "San Pedro's worst kept secret", as the Secret Beach area has yet to see substantial development, but has become an increasingly popular destination for tourists and locals, allowing the area to boast a remote atmosphere but still offer more developed amenities.
-Secret Beach also features remote cenotes, sinkholes, and caves.
+Secret Beach also features cenotes, sinkholes, and caves.

 In popular culture

 Two resorts north of San Pedro played host to the first season of Fox's Temptation Island in 2000, aired in 2001.